gares/sel/README.md

 events that are ready, so if the user sends a stop request you can look if both `Stop` and `ContinueSplitComputation` are in the `ready` list and take action.
-Nor threads nor Lwt have a good story about cancellation, not to talk about a `Sys.Break` exception being raise where you don't expect it.
+Nor threads nor Lwt have a good story about cancellation, not to talk about a `Sys.Break` exception being raised where you don't expect it.

 SEL is just some sugar atop `Unix.select` and is a single `.ml` file with no C code.